Filmmaking is tough, says Urwa Hocane as she takes flying start as youngest actor-turned-producer

 “Ever since I worked in Na Maloom Afraad, I have remained interested in what goes on the other side of the camera,” she says in an exclusive conversation with Something Haute.

-“I feel a strong passion for storytelling and always wanted to diversify; in fact I wanted to direct but I don’t think I have learnt enough to be able to do that.
+“I feel a strong passion for storytelling and always wanted to diversify.
 As far as production is concerned, working with Fizza and Nabeel and later on with Nadeem Baig was like working in different film schools.
-I learnt so much from them and so it just felt like a natural progression,” she adds.
+I learnt so much from them and so it just felt like a natural progression.
+In fact, my next goal is to direct, fingers crossed,” she adds.

 Urwa says at the beginning when she approached Faiza Iftikhar to write the script, she wasn’t entirely sure she wanted to become a producer.
 “But then the script turned out to be so great, we couldn’t have not proceeded with it,” she explains.